ErikOostveen/EuroHiker/README.md

 # You should see, at some point, "Counter: -1 ... -2 ... -3 etc." in your SSH terminal

 # TEST 2 (Press):
-# Press the Rotary Encoder know.
+# Press the Rotary Encoder's knob.
 You should see "Pressed" (many times)
 # Press Ctrl+z to stop the program
 ```